Yeampier2022/Yeampier2022/README.md

 - Javascript
 - Wordpress
 - Python

+- I want to apply what I have learned in your projects
 <!--
 **Yeampier2022/Yeampier2022** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.